wandb/docs/docs/guides/prompts/quickstart.md

 **Versions**: Please ensure you're `langchain` package version is `0.0.158` or later and your `wandb` package version is `0.15.2` or later
 :::

-With one line of code W&B Trace will automatically and continuously log calls to a [LangChain Model](https://python.langchain.com/en/latest/modules/models.html), [Chain](https://python.langchain.com/en/latest/modules/chains.html), or [Agent](https://python.langchain.com/en/latest/modules/agents.html).
+With a simple callback, W&B Trace will continuously log calls to a [LangChain Model](https://python.langchain.com/en/latest/modules/models.html), [Chain](https://python.langchain.com/en/latest/modules/chains.html), or [Agent](https://python.langchain.com/en/latest/modules/agents.html).

-Follow the steps below to visualize and debug LangChain.
+Follow the steps below to visualize and debug a LangChain chain.
 For this demo, we will use a LangChain Math agent.

 ### 1. Import WandbTracer